igor47/blog/_posts/2017-04-26-thoughts-on-leaving-airbnb.md

 It remains in use at Airbnb today, and has also been adopted by several other companies.

 Since we had dumped Chef-Server, we now needed an inventory system -- ideally, one that supported custom metadata.
-I wrote a very simple proof-of-concept one called [optica](https://github.com/airbnb/optica), which also (surprisingly) remains in-use today.
+I wrote a very simple proof-of-concept one called [optica](https://github.com/airbnb/optica), which (surprisingly) remains in-use today.
+(In fact, because optica is now queried from many places, it has become quite embedded, and any replacement would have to re-implement it's rudimentary API.)

 Also, since we were no longer using `knife ec2`, we needed a tool for launching and bootstrapping instances.
 Martin wrote another proof-of-concept, called [stemcell](https://github.com/airbnb/stemcell).
 This has been refactored several times to support more advanced features, but also continues to be in-use at Airbnb today.
-While it's still possible to use stemcell on an engineer's laptop (and indeed, would be required to re-bootstrap in case of catastrophic failure), most engineers probably shouldn't have the AWS credentials to launch these instances.
+While it remains possible to use stemcell on an engineer's laptop (and indeed, this would be required to re-bootstrap the infrastructure in case of catastrophic failure), most engineers probably shouldn't have the AWS credentials to launch instances.
-Most engineers at Airbnb use stemcell though a web service UI.
+Instead, engineers at Airbnb use stemcell though a web service UI.
 The web interface helps avoid tedius command-line invocations, is responsible for authorization, and eases other common cluster management tasks (AZ balancing, scaling up/down, cluster-wide chef runs).

 ### Service Discovery ###